oliver-oloughlin/kvdex/README.md

 mutation actions will be performed on.
 Mutations can be performed on documents from multiple collections in a single atomic operation by calling "select" at any point in the building chain to switch the collection context.
 To execute the operation, call "commit" at the end of the chain.
-An atomic operation returns a Deno.KvCommitResult object if successful, and Deno.KvCommitError if not.
+A committed atomic operation returns a promise resolving to either a Deno.KvCommitResult object if successful, or Deno.KvCommitError if not.

 **_NOTE_:** Atomic operations are not available for serialized collections.
 For indexable collections, any operations performing deletes will not be truly